‘We have completed our very successful attack’: US bombs three Iranian nuclear sites

 “We have completed our very successful attack on the three Nuclear sites in Iran, including Fordow, Natanz, and Esfahan,” Mr. Trump said in a post on social media.
 “All planes are now outside of Iran air space.
 A full payload of BOMBS was dropped on the primary site, Fordow.
 All planes are safely on their way home.”

-Mr. Trump added in a later post that he would address the national at 10:00 p.m.
+Mr. Trump added in a later post that he would address the nation at 10:00 p.m.
 Eastern time, writing “This is an HISTORIC MOMENT FOR THE UNITED STATES OF AMERICA, ISRAEL, AND THE WORLD.
 IRAN MUST NOW AGREE TO END THIS WAR.
 THANK YOU!”

 Mr. Trump said B-2 stealth bombers were used but did not specify which types of bombs were dropped.
 The White House and Pentagon did not immediately elaborate on the operation.